Documentation Decay

 Filling coverage gaps

 A quarterly audit fixes what broke in the past quarter.
 It does not prevent what will break in the next one.
-The underlying problem is that documentation and product development are disconnected: engineers ship changes, and nobody automatically knows which help center articles those changes affect.
+The underlying problem is structural: documentation and product development are disconnected.
+Engineers ship changes, and nobody automatically knows which help center articles those changes affect.

-The manual approach, reading changelogs and cross-referencing articles, is better than nothing.
+The manual approach of reading changelogs and cross-referencing articles is better than nothing.
 But it depends on human memory and bandwidth.
-When sprint velocity is high, documentation review is the first task to drop.
+When shipping velocity is high, documentation review is the first task to drop.
+The reason help centers are always wrong is not that teams don't care.
+It's that the workflow for catching drift is manual, slow, and competing with everything else on the sprint.

 The structural fix is a documentation system with a direct connection to the product's code.
-Instead of recording a screenshot of a button, a code-aware recorder captures the DOM element and CSS selector that identify that button in the codebase.
+Instead of recording a screenshot of a button, a code-aware recorder captures the DOM element and CSS selector that identifies that button in the codebase.
 When a developer renames or moves that element, the selector changes and the documentation system flags the affected articles automatically.
+This is the difference between documentation that always runs behind the product and documentation that knows when the product changes.

 A help center content audit is not a one-time project.
 It is a quarterly practice.
-Teams that run consistent audits maintain higher documentation accuracy, generate fewer avoidable support tickets, and build a stronger foundation for AI chatbot deployment — because chatbot accuracy is bounded by knowledge base accuracy.
+Teams that run consistent audits maintain higher documentation accuracy, generate fewer avoidable support tickets, and build a stronger foundation for AI-assisted support.
+AI chatbot accuracy is bounded by knowledge base accuracy, so the audit practice directly affects what AI tools can do for customers.

 FAQs